Are you a new seller trying to find eBay niche products to sell?

 This requires a lot of experience and expertise in his eBay niche, which an “everything store” seller can never offer.

-Products that require after-sale support – When selling items that require installation or assembly, a significant amount of buyers will ask for help with their product – after sale.
+- Products that require after-sale support – When selling items that require installation or assembly, a significant amount of buyers will ask for help with their product – after they get the item.

 This is where you can shine, solving a problem for the customer and making them happy almost always insures that you’ll earn an ambassador for your business.